GulshanKumar4/merge_bot/README.md

 [![build status](https://travis-ci.org/smarkets/marge-bot.svg?branch=master)](https://travis-ci.org/smarkets/marge-bot)

-# Marge-bot
+# Merge-bot

-Marge-bot is a merge-bot for GitLab that, beside other goodies, implements
+Merge-bot is a merge-bot for GitLab that, beside other goodies, implements
 [the Not Rocket Science Rule Of Software Engineering:](http://graydon2.dreamwidth.org/1597.html)